Skip to Content

 Harden Off Indoor Seedlings for Transplanting Outdoors

-Follow these steps over 7-14 days:
+Follow this hardening timeline over 7–14 days:

 Garden Tools and Wildlife Preparation